Mountain Biking TRAIL

 A short span before the final sets of turns, near the 8.2-kilometer (5.1-mile) point, you cross a narrow ridge that provides pretty views of the arroyo below.

-The trail ends at the rustic Rancho Las Canoas, nestled in a peaceful canyon at a historical focal point of the ranches.
+The trail ends at Rancho Las Canoas, nestled in a peaceful canyon, a historical focal point of the ranches.
 If this first introduction to our signature trail only whets your appetite, be sure to sign up for one of our Ride & Barbeque Days to enjoy this phenomenal MTB trail for hours of uninterrupted bliss!

 In September 2015, expert and extreme riders thoroughly tested the Santa Rosa mountain biking trail.